veganhacktivists/veganhacktivists/README.md

 `Donate <no-localization>{currencyName}</no-localization>`
 The `no-localization` tag will exclude it from translation and keep the variable name.

+### Weblate

+Weblate is running at [localize.veganhacktivists.org](https://localize.veganhacktivists.org)
+Weblate is used to manage translations.
+The configured file format is [WebExtension JSON](https://docs.weblate.org/en/latest/formats/webextension.html).

 ## Grab a card

 Steps for working on a card from [our Trello board](https://trello.com/b/7FMaTCuc/veganhacktivistsorg):